-Abstract

-The objective of this project was to measure different atmospheric conditions present at Rochester School.
+Abstract-The objective of this project was to measure different atmospheric conditions present at Rochester School.
 We measured aspects such as temperature, pressure, pH in the water, the type of clouds, among others.
-Later we analyzed the data and came up with conclusions regarding the behavior during the months of february and march
+Later we analyzed the data and came up with conclusions regarding the behavior during February and March.